When Are You a Tax Resident in Malaysia?

 #2: How to Determine Your Residency Status?

-However, if he stays lesser than 182 days in a year, there are 3 instances which he could qualify himself to be a tax resident of Malaysia.
+However, if he stays lesser than 182 days in a year, there are 3 instances which he could qualify himself to be a resident for tax purposes of Malaysia.

 - Linked to a Resident Year